elastic/elasticsearch-net-example/README.md

 ### Mappings and document relations

-Now that we've bulk indexed our packages, let's take a step back and query for all of our indexes packages using Console by issuing a search request to `GET /nusearch/_search`.
+Now that we've bulk indexed our packages, let's take a step back and query for all of our indexes packages using Kibana Console, by issuing a search request to `GET /nusearch/_search`.
 The results that come back should look similar to

 ```json
 {